Keratoconus Specialist

 Keratoconus is a considered bilateral condition, although one eye may experience more blur or distortions than the other.

-Symptoms
+Symptoms of Keratoconus

 Keratoconus is a progressive eye condition that affects the shape and clarity of the cornea, the clear front part of the eye.
 It can cause distorted vision, sensitivity to light, and other visual disturbances.
 The symptoms of keratoconus can vary depending on the severity of the condition.
 Some common symptoms include: